 VarSeq is an intuitive, integrated software solution for tertiary analysis.
-With VarSeq you can automate your workflows and analyze variants for gene panels, exomes and whole genomes.
+With VarSeq you can automate your workflows and analyze variants for gene panels, exomes, and whole genomes.

 Intuitive & Repeatable Workflows

 VarSeq® software provides a powerful filtering and annotation engine to sift through large variant data sets.
 Using a chain of filters, you can quickly narrow your list of variants down to those that are most likely to be of interest.
 After determining the parameters that work well for your analysis, you can save the state of your filters so that you can easily apply the same analysis to another dataset.
-The same automated workflow can be used for each batch of samples, making VarSeq ideally suited to high-throughput environments.
+The same automated workflow can be used for each batch of samples, making VarSeq an ideal solution for high-throughput environments.
 Real-time filtering gives you the power to quickly prototype and tune analysis workflows to the specific gene panels that your lab uses.
 Once the appropriate set of filters have been found, the workflow can be saved and applied to future sequencing outputs without having to re-enter any parameters.

 Industry leading annotation sources